samanth4caballer0/turtlebot_online_path_planning/README.md

 # Define a "Pickup objects" task using behavior trees

-This lab uses the turtlebot3 simulator in ROS noetic Gazebo to complete an object collecting task making use of the [py_trees](https://github.com/splintered-reality/py_trees) library.
+This lab uses the UdG turtlebot simulation in Stonefish using ROS noetic to complete an object collecting task making use of the [py_trees](https://github.com/splintered-reality/py_trees) library.

 ## `py_trees` library